arlandfran/h17ku/README.md

 }
 ```

-Posts have a one to many relationship to Users with the `username` as the refernce.
+Posts have a one to many relationship to Users with the `username` field as the refernce.

 **Comments**: